Prevalence of $\rho$-irregularity and related properties: Main results

 Similarly, the proofs of Strichartz estimates and well-posedness for $w$\mbox{-}modulated NLS (Proposition~1.1 and Theorem~1.2 respectively) from~{\cite{duboscq}} are entirely deterministic and only rely on the validity of the above modulated Hardy--Littlewood--Sobolev inequality; they can therefore be fully generalised to prevalence results, similarly to Theorems~\ref{sec6 thm nls} and~\ref{sec6 thm kdv} above.

 In~{\cite{choukgess}}, the authors provide regularity estimates for solutions to scalar conservation laws modulated by a path $w$ of the form

-They use the concept of $(\gamma, \rho)$\mbox{-}irregularity to show regularisation by noise phenomena whenever $w$ is sampled as an fBm, but their results are of analytic (or path\mbox{-}by\mbox{-}path) type; before stating their result, let us point out a simplification: given a $(\gamma, \rho)$\mbox{-}irregular $w \in C^{\delta}_t$, the authors impose on a suitable parameter $\lambda$ the condition
+They use the concept of $(\gamma, \rho)$\mbox{-}irregularity to show regularisation by noise phenomena whenever $w$ is sampled as an fBm, but their results are of analytic (or path\mbox{-}by\mbox{-}path) type; before stating their result, let us point out a simplification: given a $(\gamma, \rho)$\mbox{-}irregular $w \in C^{\delta}_t$, the authors impose on a suitable parameter $\lambda$, depending on another parameter $\nu \geqslant 1$, the condition